 Though traditionally seen as an aloof, almost uncaring industry, fashion has found its heart in recent years, and sustainability is now very big business.
-Emphasis on recycling, fairtrade products and waste reduction have become increasingly important.
+Emphasis on recycling, fairtrade products, and waste reduction have become increasingly important.
 There was even a separate fashion summit at the recent Rio+20 conferences on sustainability in June.
 Among the important speakers at this summit were Gucci, H&M, and Katharine Hamnett.
-Organised by the Danish Fashion Institute, the summit aimed to showcase viable ideas on how the fashion industry can become sustainable.
+Organized by the Danish Fashion Institute, the summit aimed to showcase viable ideas on how the fashion industry can become sustainable.

 Only a month prior to this, the Copenhagen Fashion Summit set important goals on sustainable fashion via its NICE (Nordic Initiative, Clean and Ethical) project, which outlines around 16 ways in which a fashion company can become truly sustainable.

-Sustainable or eco fashion is part of a larger initiative within the design sector to produce pieces and concepts which are environmentally friendly.
+Sustainable or eco-fashion is part of a larger initiative within the design sector to produce pieces and concepts which are environmentally friendly.
 Ways in which fashion has moved towards sustainability include reducing carbon footprints, using natural, non-petroleum based fabrics and not using intensive farming techniques when producing natural materials.

-With committed involvement from major fashion industry individuals, it is hoped that sustainable fashion is not just a passing trend, but a change in very philosophy of fashion.
+With committed involvement from major fashion industry individuals, it is hoped that sustainable fashion is not just a passing trend, but a change in the very philosophy of fashion.

 In this ‘5 of the best’ article, AZoCleantech looks at the labels and shops that are going the extra mile to make sustainability chic.

 Nancy Dee is a UK based label, which designs and manufactures all its clothes locally.
 The company aims to use sustainable fabrics where possible and the life-cycle of each item is carefully monitored so that it has as little effect on the environment as possible.
-For example, leftovers from the design stage go towards making samples for next season, or can be recycled into new designs.
+For example, leftovers from the design stage go towards making samples for next season or can be recycled into new designs.

-The fabrics are produced from renewable, natural resources, including soya bean fabric, bamboo and organic cotton.
-Furthermore, Nancy Dee uses a synthetic material called Modal, which is derived from beech wood and extracted in an environmentally sustainable way.
+The fabrics are produced from renewable, natural resources, including soya bean fabric, bamboo, and organic cotton.
+Furthermore, Nancy Dee uses a synthetic material called Modal, which is derived from beechwood and extracted in an environmentally sustainable way.

-Other eco-friendly aspects of the company include using acid-free tissue paper and recyclable cardboard for shipping, shipping products via sea rather than air to reduce carbon emissions, reproducing all look-books online, and sourcing all print, packaging and labels locally.
+Other eco-friendly aspects of the company include using acid-free tissue paper and recyclable cardboard for shipping, shipping products via sea rather than air to reduce carbon emissions, reproducing all look-books online, and sourcing all print, packaging, and labels locally.

-Nancy Dee uses a synthetic material called Modal, which is derived from beech wood and extracted in an environmentally sustainable way.
+Nancy Dee uses a synthetic material called Modal, which is derived from beechwood and extracted in an environmentally sustainable way.
 Image Credit: Nancy Dee.

 The North Circular